-Acceptable Use Policy - Email
+Acceptable Use Policy for Email

 This page contains the Acceptable Use Policy for Email ("AUPE") under which all Tungsten clients (collectively, "Client") use Email Services provided by Tungsten.
 Client acknowledges and agrees to be bound by all the terms, conditions, and policies of the AUPE, as set forth herein, including any future amendments.
 Client acknowledges and agrees that it is responsible for continual compliance of this policy, in order to ensure the integrity, security and reliability of the Email Services and its networks, systems, facilities and data.